Share this

 Every mortgage loan assumption process is unique and depends on various factors.
 Considering the legal and financial complexities, consulting with professionals is highly recommended.

-To transfer ownership of a house between divorcing spouses, people often use a so-called quitclaim deed.
-The main idea of such a deed is to delete one’s name, generally the one who is moving out, from the land title.
-A quitclaim deed grants rights to the property to the person staying and removing the person leaving.
-However, a quitclaim deed does not change the mortgage, but only the title.
+To transfer ownership of the marital home between divorcing spouses, a quitclaim deed often serves as a legal instrument.
+The main purpose of such a deed is to remove the departing spouse’s name from the title.
+A quitclaim deed transfers home equity rights to the spouse assuming while removing the other spouse from the title.
+However, this legal document does not change the mortgage loans, only the title.

-To change the mortgage, you need to refinance it, including a credit check, and a home value appraisal.
-Depending on the lender, such refinancing may not be covered and costs several fees like the application fee, origination fee, closing costs, and appraisal costs.
-It’s crucial to consider these costs and the requirements for refinancing before proceeding with a mortgage assumption.
+To change the existing mortgage, you need mortgage refinancing, including a credit report, and home equity appraisal.
+Depending on the mortgage lender, such refinancing may not be covered by the loan terms and involves several financial adjustments like application fees, closing costs, and appraisal costs.
+It’s crucial to consider these costs and the lender’s criteria for refinancing before proceeding with mortgage assumptions.

-It is recommended first to contact your lender and learn more about the legal part of whether the loan is assumable.
+When seeking lender approval for mortgage assumptions, it’s recommended to first contact your mortgage lender about whether the loan is assumable.

 It is worth mentioning that assuming a mortgage is not your only option.
-Selling your house outright is another avenue.
+Selling your house outright is another avenue, and understanding the benefits of accepting a cash offer can be particularly relevant during divorce proceedings.
 Especially if your property’s value has been on the rise and you are in for a nice profit.

-However, there’s another way to sell your house: a company that buys houses in Knoxville that deals with quick home sales.
+However, there’s another way to sell your house: a “We Buy Houses in Knoxville ” investor that deals with quick home sales.
 These people will buy your house as-is, removing the burden of fixing it or staging it from your shoulders.
 Usually, they will also do all the paperwork, which means a quick, easy process for you and fast-moving.
 If you want to get your finances as far away from your exes as possible as quickly as possible, this would be a good deal.

 Working with one of the reputable home-buying companies in TN can provide you with a fast home sale, no realtor commissions, and a stress-free way to sell your home.